jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 server configuration, we need to create a certificate for the client.
 Ideally, each OpenVPN client will use a separate certificate to allow them to be identified by the server and also revoked if needed.
-The outputs from these commands will be used in separate step when creating the client configuration file.
+The outputs from these commands will be used in a separate step when creating the client configuration file.

 ```bash